lacegiovanni17/fx_trading_app/README.md

 Built using NestJS, it supports robust features like multi-currency wallets, OTP-based email verification, and real-time FX rate conversion using third-party APIs.
 The architecture emphasizes security, atomic wallet transactions, and scalability for high-traffic financial operations 🚀.

+## About
+* 👋 Hi, I’m Chidike Henry
+* 😎 I’m a fullstack developer
+* 💻 This is Music booking API, which I built that connects artists 🎤, event organizers 🎟️, and music lovers 🎶 seamlessly.
+* 💞️ I’m looking to collaborate on JS and DevOps projects
+* 📫 How to reach me chidike.henry@gmail.com

 ## ✨ Key Features

 - 🔐 User Management: Register with email, verify using OTP, and access platform after activation